 When Hiring an Event Planner Makes Sense

-Some venues provide their own event coordinators.
-But for larger events, it often makes sense to hire an experienced event planner.
+For larger events, it often makes sense to hire an experienced event planner.
 Do you find that you don’t know the answers to venue coordinator questions?
 Not sure what “theme” to have this year?
 Is the planning taking too much of your time?
 Maybe a planner is the right choice for your event.

 A Word About Event Planners…